 Trove is a simple, understated spot in the heart of Ancoats, operating as both a cafe and a bakery.
 On weekends, the place is packed full of hungry locals, with a real friendly and welcoming atmosphere.
 Enjoy freshly baked bread, pastries, chutneys, jams and cakes which are baked in-house, along with their seasonal brunch menu which includes a variety of brekky items such as french toast, Eggs Royale, organic eggs on toast and a vegan breakfast.
 Trove, 5 Murray St, Ancoats, Manchester, M4 6HS.

-The home of the naan breakfast sandwich, Dishoom is a great wild card for a good bit of breakfast.
+The home of the naan breakfast sandwich, Dishoom is a great wild card when you’re after the best breakfast in Manchester.
 An authentic-style Bombay restaurant, Dishoom is the place for beautiful Indian food with contemporary influences, which is present in their breakfast menu too.
 Set in a grand space that pays tribute to Irani cafes, the spot is casual while also feeling a little special – great if you’re visiting on your day off.
 The breakfast menu is truly something wonderful, with breakfast rolls made with naan and filled with eggs, sausages and bacon, as well as chilli-infused omelettes, spiced and scrambled tofu, and spicy keema served with fried eggs.
 Dishoom, 32 Bridge St, Manchester, M3 3BT.